WrightonLabCSU/DRAM/README.md

                                             Directory containing called genes (.faa)

         --add_annotations       PATH    <path/to/old-annoations.tsv>

+        --generate_gff          OPTION Will generate an output GFF for each sample based on the raw-annotations.tsv.

+        --generate_gbk          OPTION Will generate an output GBK for each sample based on the raw-annotations.tsv.
                                                     Used to add in old annotations to the current run.
 (See example for format.)

     Distill options:
         --annotations           PATH     <path/to/annotations.tsv>